stromrage51/CP3402_Learning_journal/Week_03_CP3402_wordpress.md

 <img src="neve_bar.png" alt="" class="this">

+Also I didn't use the neve thing as it was to simlar to block formats.
 # Career/Employability/Learning Insights
 This practical in my opinion will be helpful as plan on improving the website in particular the blog as what a category system that sorts the blog posts and only display the post that is needed, I also planned to have a forum kinder like reddit but first want to work on other features such as blog and login in.
 So yes, the skills I learned would be more helpful later when improving the website for the assignment.
 The JCU video was also helpful as showed me how to host a WordPress through local hosting which would be extremely helpful later down the line as wordpress is used a lot on the website make industry.